concord-consortium/cb-populations/README.md

 ### `npm run lint:fix`

 Runs lint on the project sources with the `--fix` option, which automatically corrects problems (like missing semicolons) that can be fixed programmatically.
 Any modified source files will need to be committed manually.

+### `npm run lib`

+Bundles the application together as a library for distribution on `npm`.
+This is a two-step process which includes transpiling the Typescript to Javascript, and then copying over any assets.

+## `npm publish`

+As long as the version is updated in `package.json`, a new version will be uploaded on `npm`.
+You will then be able to import anything exported by `libs.ts`.

 ## `Populations.js` Wrapper